bparanj/crystal/programming/iac/docs/basics/vpc.md

 1. Security: VPC provides a secure and isolated network environment for your AWS resources, enabling you to control access and protect your data.

-2. Customization: You have full control over your virtual network, including IP address ranges, subnets, and security settings, allowing you to tailor the network to your specific requirements.
+2. Customization: You have full control over your virtual network,  IP address ranges, subnets, and security settings, allowing you to tailor the network to your specific requirements.

 3. Scalability: VPC can scale seamlessly with your application needs, allowing you to add or remove resources as required without disrupting your network architecture.